jslefche/sem_book/docs/02-Global_estimation.md

 Now that we have multiple linkages, we can also compute the indirect effect of age on cover.
 Recall from Rule 3 of path coefficients that the indirect effects along a compound path are the product of the individual path coefficients: $0.454 * -0.437 = -0.198$.

 We can obtain this value by modifying the model formula to include these calculations directly.
-This involves giving a name to the coefficients in the model statement, then adding a new line indicating their product using the operator `:=`:
+This involves giving a name to the coefficients in the model strings, then adding a new line indicating their product using the operator `:=`:

 ```r